MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 _"Approximate Map of the Way of St. James in Europe." ~by [Manfred Zentgraf, Volkach, Germany](https://www.jakobuspilger-zentgraf.de/) Wikipedia._

 > I will keep current updates about the route I'm taking, in the [Quick Overview](/welcome#quick-overview) section,
 > but for now this is the most likely route!
 {: .prompt-link }

 ### But first I'll do a trial-run.

 I want to start a trial run this August of 2025. <br />
-This gives me a bit of time to prepare and get my stuff in order. <br />
+This gives me a bit of time to prepare and get my walking gear in order. <br />
-To train a bit and see if a Pilgrimage is even something I would want to see through. <br />
+Also to train a bit and see if a Pilgrimage is even something I would want to see through to the end. <br />
-Also to see if I forgot something, need better preparations or change my plan entirely. <br />
+This will give me ample opportunity to see if I forgot something, need better preparations, or change my plan entirely. <br />
 <br />
 For this trail run I'm thinking of walking the **Floris V path**, also known as the "[LAW1-3](https://nl.wikipedia.org/wiki/Floris_V-pad)"

 ![Floris V Path](https://upload.wikimedia.org/wikipedia/commons/f/fe/LAW001_NL_minimap_2021_up02.svg){: .w-50 .shadow .rounded-10 }